RitvikKhare/learncucumberjs/README.md

 ## Issues
 1. Safari is not launching with Protractor
 2. With Cucumber files, promises are not getting resolved. browser is running independent of assertions.
+3. protractorCucumber files is not re solving the step definition files for features